Take advantage of bulk discounts of up to 20%. No code needed!

 Vegetable proteins

-Vegetable proteins are becoming increasingly popular, especially among people who follow a vegetarian or vegan diet.
-Although many vegetable sources do not contain all essential amino acids, they can supply a complete amino acid profile through variation.
+Plant-based proteins are becoming increasingly popular, especially among vegetarians and vegans.
+While many plant-based sources don't contain all the essential amino acids, variety can provide a complete amino acid profile.

 • Legumes: Lentils, chickpeas and black beans are excellent sources of protein and are high in fiber.